idaholab/ResDEEDS/README.md

 ## Setting up MySQL on Windows
 ### Install
 You can install MariaDB via Chocolatey or via the normal installer.

+### Run MySQL Service
+To start the MySQL service, open the Services app in Windows, find the MySQL service, right-click it and select Start.

 ### Setup
 Assuming MariaDB, open MySQL Client.
 The default password is blank.